 - a.
 Put the person in the recovery position. - b.
-Continue to observe the person's condition and breathing.
+Continue to observe the patient's condition and breathing.

-G.3.2.2.2 WHAT DO I DO WHEN THE PERSON STOPS BREATHING?
+G.3.2.2.2 What do I do when the person stops breathing?

 - the victim starts to wake up, moves, opens his eyes and breathes normally; - help (trained in CPR) arrives and takes over; or - you become too exhausted to continue.